A sampling of great eats in and around Buckhead

 This hidden, club-like space took over the home of old-school French restaurant Toulouse in 2013.
 Manned by a trio of chefs with equal authority, the collaborative kitchen strives to keep up with the contemporary culinary game.
-When they nail it— with the likes of pimento cheese boards, fresh seasonal salads, old fashioned pecan pies, killer brownies and what is surely the best steak-frites in town—you’ll find yourself sated and happy.
-Start with a classic Sazerac.
-Then drink in the ambience.
+When they nail it—with the likes of pimento cheese boards, fresh seasonal salads, old-fashioned pecan pies, killer brownies and what is surely the best steak frites in town—you’ll find yourself sated and happy.
+Start with a classic Sazerac, then drink in the ambiance.
 Proprietor Thaddeus Keefe attended Buckhead’s Atlanta International School as a lad, and this is his vision of the neighborhood of today: young, prosperous and ready to embrace the good life.

 Salads, starters and flatbreads: $6-$14

-After two meals at this North Indian restaurant, I’ve come to admire the flavorful, long-simmered, aromatic home cooking.
-The Samosa Chat was a wonderful smash-up of potato and pea samosas topped with tamarind and mint chutneys and cool yogurt.
-As for the entrées, I really loved the intensely flavored goat curry and wanted to sop up every drop of the gravy with rice.
+After a couple of meals at this North Indian restaurant in Buckhead, we’ve come to admire the flavorful, long simmered home cooking.
+The samosa chat was a wonderful smash-up of potato-and-pea samosas topped with tamarind and mint chutneys and yogurt.
+As for the entrées, we loved the intensely flavored goat curry and wanted to sop up every drop of the gravy with rice.
 This second location of Archna Becker’s beloved Decatur restaurant is an appealing minimalist space, and it’s easy to get in and out and have a solid and affordable meal.
-We are delighted that it’s finally here.

 Tapas and appetizers: $4-$9